Webinar: From Project to Platform: New Resources on PSDI – Session 3

 Approach

-• Since 2023, multi‑institutional round‑robin studies co‑led with MIT
+• Since 2023, multi‑institutional round‑robin studies co‑led by QUB and MIT

 • Systematic investigation of repeatability, replicability, reproducibility in flow battery cell testing

-• Identical flow battery test cell kits distributed to 8 institutions
+• Identical flow battery test cell kits distributed to 11 researchers from 7 institutions

 • Nominally identical electrochemical measurements performed

-• Community‑scale expansion to 41 researchers from 33 institutions
+• Community‑scale expansion to over 40 researchers from 35 institutions

 • Phase 2a: reproducibility using participants’ own cells

-• Phase 2b: large‑scale replicability using updated standardised kits
+• Phase 2b: large‑scale replicability study using updated standardised kits

 Innovation

-• Combination of community‑scale participation, harmonised protocols, and shared nomenclature
+• Combination of community‑scale participation, shared nomenclature, and affordable 3D-printed cells

 • Development of a PSDI‑supported data infrastructure for: